 - The Music & Culture Coalition of New Orleans, New Orleans, LA.
 MCCNO is committed to helping all members of the cultural community access the relief they need, especially in times where musicians, street performers, artists, and other culture bearers are unable to work.
 Donate to MCCNO’s COVID-19 relief fund.

 - Hope Center for the Arts (HOPE), Irvine, CA. HOPE brings arts and music opportunities to people with learning disabilities.
-With the quick pivot to virtual arts programming and outlets for community connection, they need arts supplies, tablets, and financial donations to continue making their work possible.

 - New Orleans Jazz & Heritage Festival, New Orleans, LA.
 In light of COVID-19, they’re presenting archived recordings of Jazz Fest musical performances as “Jazz Festing in Place”.
 Aside from keeping up local morale, this festival is also the bread and butter for hundreds of food and craft vendors, as well as musicians.
 Listen to the recordings or donate to support their work.